-Jack Gilbert, Professor at University of Chicago
+Jack Gilbert, Professor at University of California San Diego

 Jack Gilbert’s research is focused on the ecology, evolution, and metabolic dynamics of microbial ecosystems from myriad environments including built environments, oceans, rivers, soils, air, plants, animals, and humans.
 His primary interest is in using omics technologies to capture longitudinal dynamics in microbial ecosystems.